kieselsteini/cgo/README.md

  * `cmd_player`       command to play audio files
  * `color_prompt`     ANSI color sequence for the prompt
  * `color_selector`   ANSI color sequence for selectors
+ * `verbose`          If not "false" or "off" it will show messages like "downloading" / "executing" when downloading a selector
  * `bookmarkN`        configure bookmarks

 Todo